gauranggunde/test-deployment/readme.md

 ## Task 4
 -----

->There are three default Project Resources associated with any MPLAB® Xpress project as shown here.
+>There are three default Project Resources associated with any MPLABï¿½ Xpress project as shown here.
 For this project we only need to setup the System Module and the Pin Manager.
 The Interrupt Manager will not be used so they can be left in their default state.
 Let's start with the System Module settings.
 When the System Module selection is highlighted in the Project Resources area the System Module settings will appear in the center of the MCC screen.

 >![](https://static.transim.com/img/102019/955dc082ead840688aa3af41f0e759fd-nskdk.png){width=auto height=auto align=center}